Josephson Traveling Wave Parametric Amplifiers with Plasma oscillation phase-matching: Introduction

 These challenges were addressed by so-called dispersion engineering - adjusting the dispersion relation of the TL to compensate the nonlinear phase-shift of the pump and to avoid the higher-harmonic generation.
 Several designs of JTWPAs have been proposed and studied: Photonic-Crystal design \cite{Planat2019}, Coupled Asymmetric SQUIDs chain \cite{Samolov, Ranadive_2022}, SQUID Chain Design \cite{Zorin2016,Zorin2017,Dixon,Gaydamachenko2022,Kissling2023,Nilsson2023,Peatain2021,levochkina2024}, Resonator Phase Matching \cite{OBrien2014,White2015,Kissling2023,Peng_2022,Peng_FM, Macklin}, and Bi-SQUID Based Design \cite{BiSQUID}.

 In this paper, we propose a simple design of JTWPA, enabling phase-matching and preventing the generations of higher harmonics.

+We have chosen the 3WM nonlinear processes for amplification, since they have distinct advantages relative to four-wave mixing (4WM) \cite{Zorin2016,Vissers,Dixon}.
+Namely lower pump power, reduced noise, broader bandwidth, and more stable operation.
+These benefits make 3WM particularly suitable for applications in quantum information processing and in sensitive, low-noise amplification.
+Although 4WM offers advantages such as higher potential gain and more flexible frequency conversion, our 3WM JTWPA, with plasma oscillation phase matching, provides a high 20 dB gain, which is sufficient for preamplifying signals for commercial HEMT amplifiers.

 First, we provide a straightforward method to analyze transmission lines with resonant elements and their utilization in dispersion engineering.
 Then, we describe a metawaveguide where the Josephson junctions provide both the nonlinear inductance and the resonant characteristics at the junction's plasma frequency.
 The plasma frequency is determined by the junction's own capacitance and by an additional, designed one.
 The feasibility of this design, as estimated from basic TWPA theory, is confirmed by numerical simulation of a TL consisting of 2000 JJs.
 The results of the simulations provide further insight into the influence of plasma oscillations on nonlinear processes as well as harmonics generation and pump depletion.

 Numerical calculations enable us to consider higher harmonics\cite{Dixon} and other nonlinear processes beyond the reach of analytical methods.
 For simulations we utilized recently developed software, JoSIM\cite{Delport2019, JoSIMSite}, which employs modern numerical methods to analyze Josephson junction circuits.
 We compare the performance of this software with the most renowned one, WRspice\cite{133816,Spice_cite}, which is widely used in the design and analysis of numerous amplifiers\cite{Dixon, Peatain2021, Kissling2023, Gaydamachenko2022, Peng_2022, Peng_FM}.
 We verified that our device performs excellently in both softwares, although the magnitude of the gain and the ripples are slightly different, the overall shape of the gain profile is the same.